garrandall/popular-music-data/tracks/you-can-t-hurry-love-phil-collins.md

 How many heartaches must I stand
 Before I find the love to let me live again
 Right now the only thing that keeps me hanging on
-When I feel my strength, ooh, it's almost gone
+When I feel my strength, oh, it's almost gone

 I remember mama said
 You can't hurry love